 To honor their mother’s memory, Mark and his siblings — Richard, John and the late Paula Weil — and their spouses supported the creation of the Kemper Art Museum’s Florence Steinberg Weil Sculpture Garden.
 John, an emeritus trustee, and his wife, Anabeth, recently supported creation of Anabeth and John Weil Hall.

 In addition to his wife and brothers, Weil is survived by his sons, Daniel and Alexander, and a grandson, Nathan.
-A campus memorial service will take place at 11 a.m.
-Jan.
-8, 2022, in Steinberg Hall.
-Details will be forthcoming.
+A campus memorial service that was scheduled for Jan.
+8 has been postponed due to COVID-19.
+A new date will be announced at a later time.

 Weil donated his body to the Warren Alpert Medical School of Brown University in Providence.
 Memorial contributions in his name can be directed to the Saint Louis Art Museum, the Jamestown Arts Center and the RISD Museum.